 Crews prepare to bring down partially collapsed Florida condo ahead of storm

-SURFSIDE, Fla., July 4 (Reuters) - Preparations for demolition work were underway on Sunday ahead of the possible arrival of Tropical Storm Elsa at the partially collapsed Miami-area condo where 24 are confirmed dead.
+SURFSIDE, Fla.
+(Reuters) - Preparations for demolition work were underway on Sunday ahead of the possible arrival of Tropical Storm Elsa at the partially collapsed Miami-area condo where 24 are confirmed dead.

 Search and rescue efforts for the more than 120 people missing have been suspended.